 The above are just a few situations that qualify as answers to the question, “What is a dental emergency?”
 You don’t want to risk permanent damage to your tooth, but sometimes it’s not possible to see your regular dentist, especially if the dental emergency crops up at night or during the weekend.

 Lovett Dental Kohrville offers emergency dental treatment for clients in and around the Houston area.
 Our team also provides a variety of other services, including:

 If you are dealing with a dental emergency, it’s essential to get help as soon as possible.
-Call Lovett Dental Kohrville at 832.662.3205 if you or a family member find yourself in need of emergency dental services.
-You can have your smile back to normal just a few hours.
+Call Lovett Dental Kohrville at 832.662.3205 if you or a family member find yourself needing emergency dental services.
+You can have your smile back to normal in just a few hours.